JohnnyXiangyu/PigeonStack/README.md

 init.py will then execute the command.
 In the process CRUD operations will be performed by calling Storage.py.

-# Scratch Paper
+## Scratch Paper

 By all means things here mean nothing.
 It's my scratch paper.

-list creation
-list removal
-adding item
-deleting item
-returning whole list
-peek top item
+make list aliases unique but names don't have to be